NVIDIA/OpenSeq2Seq/docs/source/index.rst

 * Has a built-in support for mixed-precision (which makes the models run faster and use less memory)

-* Allows to easily experiment with different encoder-decoder combinations, e.g. you can combine cnn-based encoder with rnn-based decoder or experiment with Transformers architecture with just a few lines change in the config
+* Allows researchers to easily experiment with different encoder-decoder combinations, e.g. you can combine CNN-based encoder with RNN-based decoder or experiment with Transformers architecture with just a few lines change in the config

-* Allows to easily switch between different input-output modalities, i.e. speech-to-text or text-to-text
+* Supports different input-output modalities, i.e.

-* Allows to easily switch between different execution modes, i.e. training, evaluation or inference
+  speech-to-text or text-to-text and different execution modes, i.e. training, evaluation and inference

 * When training the model the toolkit will automatically: